Gillick competence: 2020s

+During the COVID-19 pandemic, government guidance was circulated stating that some older children in secondary school would be considered Gillick competent to decide to be vaccinated against COVID-19 when a parent/guardian has not consented.
+The Green Book, the UK's guidance on immunisation, states that under 16s "who understand fully what is involved in the proposed procedure" can consent "although ideally their parents will be involved".

 Australian law

-The Australian High Court gave specific and strong approval for the Gillick decision in "Marion's Case", Secretary of the Department of Health and Community Services v JWB and SMB (1992) 175 CLR 189.
-The Gillick competence doctrine is part of Australian case law (see, e.g., DoCS v Y [1999] NSWSC 644).
+In 1992, the High Court of Australia gave specific and strong approval for the application of Gillick competence in Secretary of the Department of Health and Community Services v JWB (1992) 175 CLR 189, also known as Marrion's Case.
+This decision introduced Gillick competence as Australian common law, and has been applied in similar cases such as Department of Community Services v Y (1999) NSWSC 644.

-There is no express authority in Australia on In re R and Re W, so whether a parent's right terminates is unclear.
+There is no express authority in Australia on In re R and Re W, so whether or not a parent's right terminates when Gillick competence is applied is unclear.
 This lack of authority reflects that the reported cases have all involved minors who have been found to be incompetent, and that Australian courts will make decisions in the parens patriae jurisdiction regardless of Gillick competence.